 Lighthouses in MauritiusRead more

-History of lighthouses in Mauritius
+The history of lighthouses in Mauritius

 Several lighthouses were built during Mauritius' colony period in the 18th century to aid ships in navigating the sea.
 This resulted in an increase in the pace of import and export, resulting in a boom in trading on the island.
 Because of its strategic location on the map, Mauritius was regarded as a vital commercial hub, attracting several European governments during colonial expansion.
 Because ships were the only way to trade over the ocean, lighthouses played a crucial role in the process.